Ioana-Postolache/Vehicles/pricing-service/README.md

 input.
 `http://localhost:8082/services/price?vehicleId=1`

-It is converted to a microservice.
+It is converted to a microservice accessible at: `http://localhost:8082/prices`

 ## Features